Get started !

 Two sinusoids are said to be harmonically related if their frequencies are multiple of single frequency.
 This frequency is known as fundamental frequency.

-Below is a linear combination harmonically related continuous-time sinusoids.
+Below is a linear combination of harmonically related continuous-time sinusoids.
 F0 is fundamental frequency.

 »